555Viktor/odin-sign-form/README.md

 ## Technologies Used
 - **HTML** – Provides the form structure and layout.
-- **CSS** – Used for styling the form, creating visual cues, and ensuring responsiveness across devices.
+- **CSS** – Used for styling the form and ensuring responsiveness across devices.
 - **JavaScript** - Applied for basic form validation.

 ## Installation